-What Is Hardware Vs Software Vs Drivers Vs Firmware Vs Utility Softwares?
-(In Short)
+What Is Hardware Vs Software Vs Drivers Vs Firmware Vs Utility Software?

-This article will help explain the terms usually used in Networking such as Driver, Firmware, Hardware, Software and Utility Softwares.
+This article will help explain the terms usually used in Networking such as Driver, Firmware, Hardware, Software and Utility Software.

 Hardware is any physical electronic device.
 Computers, adapter cards and Ethernet cables are examples.